https://invisible-island.net/ncurses/man/

 ESCDELAY

-press of the "Escape" key on the input device from one beginning an
+"Escape" key on the input device from one beginning an escape sequence

-the escape character to see if further characters are available on the
+character to see if further characters are available on the input

 milliseconds.